DogmaSolutions/ChangeImpactAnalysis/README.md

 See also https://en.wikipedia.org/wiki/Change_impact_analysis

+# Premise and project status
+This project is still in a very early development stage.
+Many functionalities are missing, and will be added in the near future

 # What does this project contain ?
 This project contains an extendable, pluggable WPF application usable to:
 1. Load a user-defined **"architecture descriptor"**, a JSON file that describes how the target application is structured in terms of: